EuroMillions: UK ticket-holder wins record £195m jackpot

 Tuesday's winning numbers were 6, 23, 27, 40, 41, with 2 and 12 selected for the Lucky Star numbers.

-It is also the biggest UK lottery win of all time, Camelot said.
+It is also the biggest National Lottery win of all time, Camelot said.
 The previous record-holders won £184m in May this year.

 The EuroMillions draw is held twice a week, on Tuesdays and Fridays, and is played in 13 European countries.